WahomeKezia/DSA_Solutions/README.md

 # DSA_Solutions

-This repo has intresting  DSA questions from Hacherrank and Leetcode and their solutions!
+This repo has interesting  DSA questions from Hacherrank and Leetcode and their solutions!